In the forty-sixth chapter of the book of Genesis, Israel goes to Egypt: Israel al va in Egjit.

 K-R. Keat (Kohath), Laban (Laban), Levi (Levi), Lie (Leah), Malchiel (Malchiel), Manasse (Manasseh), Merari (Merari), Mupim (Muppim), Naaman (Naaman), Neftali (Naphtali), On (On), Onan (Onan), Palu (Phallu), Perez (Pharez), Potifere (Potiferah), Puve (Phuvah), Rachêl (Rachel), Ros (Rosh), Ruben (Reuben).

 S-Z. Saul (Shaul), Sele (Shelah), Serac (Serah), Sered (Sered), Sifion (Ziphion), Silem (Shillem), Simeon (Simeon), Simron (Shimron), Socar (Zohar), Suni (Shuni), Tole (Tola), Upim (Huppim), Usim (Hushim), Zabulon (Zebulun), Zerac (Zarah), Zilpe (Zilpah).

-In verse 30, Israel says to Joseph: cumò mo o pues ancje murî (now I can even die), dopo di vê viodude la tô muse (after having seen your face) e di vê savût che tu sês ancjemò vîf (and having known that you are still alive).
+Verse 30: Israel says to Joseph: cumò mo o pues ancje murî (now indeed I can even die), dopo di vê viodude la tô muse (after having seen your face) e di vê savût che tu sês ancjemò vîf (and having found out that you are still alive).